P. W. Botha: Prime Minister (1978–1984)

 The new constitution also changed the executive branch from the parliamentary system that had been in place in one form or another since 1910, to a presidential system.
 The prime minister's post was abolished, and its functions were merged with those of the state president, which became an executive post with sweeping powers.
-He was elected by an electoral college whose members were elected by the three chambers of the Parliament.
-The state president and cabinet had sole jurisdiction over "general affairs."
+In a departure from general presidential systems, however, the president was to be elected not by universal suffrage (or white suffrage) but by an electoral college, whose members were elected by the three chambers of the Parliament.
+The state president and cabinet had sole jurisdiction over "general affairs".
 Disputes between the three chambers regarding "general affairs" were resolved by the President's Council, composed of members from the three chambers and members directly appointed by the state president.
 In practice, the composition of the President's Council and the electoral college made it impossible for the Coloured and Indian chambers to outvote the white chamber on any substantive matter, even if they voted as a bloc.
-Thus, the real power remained in white hands—and in practice, in the hands of Botha's National Party, which commanded a large majority in the white chamber.
+Thus, the real power remained in white hands — and in practice, in the hands of Botha's National Party, which commanded a large majority in the white chamber due to the first past the post voting system.
+Only with the challenge posed by the Conservative Party, which was against the reforms due to the fears of apartheid breaking up, was the Botha's position put in question.

-Though the new constitution was criticised by the black majority for failing to grant them any formal role in government, many international commentators praised it as a "first step" in what was assumed to be a series of reforms.
+The new constitution was criticised by the black majority for failing to grant them any formal role in government.
+The African National Congress and Chief Buthelezi were among its opponents.
+Their stand was supported by many coloured, white and Indian groups, including the official opposition, the Progressive Federal Party.
+Although many international commentators such as the Reagan Administration praised it as a "first step" in what was assumed to be a series of reforms.

+State President (1984–1989)

 On 14 September 1984, Botha was elected as the first state president under the newly approved constitution.

 Implementing the presidential system was seen as a key step in consolidating Botha's personal power.
 In previous years, he had succeeded in getting a number of strict laws that limited freedom of speech through parliament, and thus suppressed criticism of government decisions.
+States of emergencies became frequent, including extrajudicial killings either during riots or through special forces, such as the Koevoet.

 In many western countries, such as the United States, the United Kingdom (where the Anti-Apartheid Movement was based) and the Commonwealth, there was much debate over the imposition of economic sanctions in order to weaken Botha and undermine the white regime.
 By the late 1980s – as foreign investment in South Africa declined – disinvestment began to have a serious effect on the nation's economy.